microsoft/sqllinuxlabs/containers/readme.md

 ---

 ## Lab
-### 1. Getting started with SQL Server in Container
+### 1. Getting started with SQL Server in Containers

 #### Introduction
-In this section you will run SQL Server in a container and connect to it with SSMS/Operational Studio.
+In this section you will run SQL Server in a container and connect to it with SSMS/SQL Operations Studio.
 This is the easiest way to get started with SQL Server in containers.

 #### Steps
 1. Change the `SA_PASSWORD` in the command below and run it in your terminal: